ietf-wg-cellar/matroska-specification/chapters.md

 Three `Edition Flags` are defined to describe the behavior of the `EditionEntry Element`: `EditionFlagHidden`, `EditionFlagDefault` and `EditionFlagOrdered`.

-#### `EditionFlagHidden`
+#### EditionFlagHidden

 The `EditionFlagHidden Flag` behaves similarly to the `ChapterFlagHidden Flag`: if `EditionFlagHidden` is set to `true`, its `Child ChapterAtoms Elements` MUST also be interpreted as if their `ChapterFlagHidden` is also set to `true`, regardless of their own `ChapterFlagHidden Flags`.
 If `EditionFlagHidden` is toggled by a `Control Track` to `false`, the `ChapterFlagHidden Flags` of the `Child ChapterAtoms Elements` SHALL determine whether the `ChapterAtom` is hidden or not.

-#### `EditionFlagDefault`
+#### EditionFlagDefault

-It is recommended that only one Edition's `EditionFlagDefault Flag` is set to `true`.
-If more then one `Default Edition` is present, the first `Default Edition` MUST be used.
-If an `EditionFlagDefault Flag` is set to `true`, this `Edition` MUST be used.
-When all `EditionFlagDefault Flags` are set to `false`, the first Edition MUST be used.
+It is RECOMMENDED that no more than one `Edition` have an `EditionFlagDefault Flag` set to `true`.
+The first `Edition` with both the `EditionFlagDefault Flag` set to `true` and the `EditionFlagHidden Flag` not set to `false` is the `Default Edition`.
+When all `EditionFlagDefault Flags` are set to `false`, then the first `Edition` is the `Default Edition`.

-#### `EditionFlagOrdered`
+#### EditionFlagOrdered

-The `EditionFlagOrdered Flag` is a significant feature.
+The `EditionFlagOrdered Flag` is a significant feature as it enables an `Edition` of `Ordered Chapters` which defines and arranges a virtual timeline rather than simply labeling points within the timeline.
+For example, with `Editions` of `Ordered Chapters` a single `Matroska file` can present multiple edits of a film without duplicating content.
+Alternatively if a videotape is digitized in full, one `Ordered Edition` could present the full content (including colorbars, countdown, slate, a feature presentation, and black frames), while another `Edition` of `Ordered Chapters` can use `Chapters` that only mark the intended presentation with the colorbars and other ancillary visual information excluded.
+If an `Edition` of `Ordered Chapters` is enabled then the Matroska Player MUST play those Chapters in their stored order from the timecode marked in the `ChapterTimeStart Element` to the timecode marked in to `ChapterTimeEnd Element`.

-If the `EditionFlagOrdered Flag` is set to `false`, "Matroska Simple-Chapters" are used and only the `ChapterTimeStart` of a chapter is used as chapter mark to jump to the predefined point in the timeline.
+If the `EditionFlagOrdered Flag` is set to `false`, `Simple Chapters` are used and only the `ChapterTimeStart` of a `Chapter` is used as chapter mark to jump to the predefined point in the timeline.
+With `Simple Chapters`, a Matroska Player MUST ignore certain `Chapter Elements`.
-Some chapter elements must be now ignored by the playback application.
 All these elements are now informational only.

-If the `EditionFlagOrdered Flag` is set to `true`, the "Matroska Ordered-Chapters" feature is activated.
-A playback application must now also read the `ChapterTimeEnd Element`, and a new virtual timeline is used.

 The following list shows the different usage of `Chapter Elements` between an ordered and non-ordered `Edition`.